sigven/phenOncoX/pkgdown/index.md

 with phenotype terms from [EFO](https://github.com/EBISPOT/efo), [DO](https://disease-ontology.org/), and the [ICD10 classification](https://www.who.int/standards/classifications/classification-of-diseases).

-As of late May 2026, the following ontology versions are used to create the mapping:
+As of early June 2026, the following ontology versions are used to create the mapping:

 -   OncoTree (2025_10_03)
 -   Experimental Factor Ontology v3.90.0 (2026-05-16)
--   Disease Ontology (v2026-04-30)
+-   Disease Ontology (v2026-05-30)

 The package offers a few pre-processed datasets, along with metadata, that the user can retrieve and use for their own projects or set-ups.
 The package